shane-baker-oropeza/configure-ad/README.md

 - Open PowerShell_ise as an administrator

-- Create a new File and paste the contents of the script into it
+- Create a new File and paste the contents of this script( into it

 - Run the script and observe the accounts being created